 Food, glorious food.
 Christmas in India is definitely all about eating!
 International luxury hotels serve up a vast Christmas buffets with all the favorites: roast meat (including turkey), roast vegetables, and deserts to die for.
 Most hotels in India will hold a special Christmas dinner of some description but it may have more of an Indian flavor to it.
-Here are some suggestions for a traditional Christmas lunch in Mumbai.

 It's also possible to attend Midnight Mass at churches in Christian dominated areas of India.

 Goa, with its large Christian population, is one of the best places to have a traditional Christmas in India -- Indian style!
 Its many beautiful old Portuguese style churches overflow with people and Christmas cheer.
 Christmas carols are sung and many of the churches hold Midnight Mass on Christmas Eve.
 Christmas decorations adorn houses, streets, and market places.